spxbhuhb/rui/doc/WritingClasses.md

 When writing a class manually the first thing you have to decide is to write a [bridge](./Internals.md#bridge) independent or a [bridge](./Internals.md#bridge) dependent class.

-All automatically generated classes are bridge independent, that is they can be used with any adapter.
+All automatically generated classes are bridge independent, so can be used with any adapters.

-Typically low level classes that interact with the underlying UI are bridge dependent, everything else should be bridge independent.
+Typically, low level classes that interact with the underlying UI are bridge dependent, everything else should be bridge independent.

 In the code the difference is that: